Wednesday, January 29, 2025

 QUILON, KUNDARA, KOTTARAKARA, AVANISWARAM, PUNALUR, EDAMON, TENMALAI, ARYANKAVU, BHAGAVATHIPURAM & SHENCOTTA.

-Out this Quilon, Punalur & Shencotta are the major stations.
+Quilon, Punalur & Shencotta are the major stations.

 In 1907, Indian Rail Mail services were divided into 4 circles, and each circle in charge of an Inspector-General of Railway Mail Services & Sorting.